 Kim, you are such a gift!
 Thank you for being you and for allowing us to be a small part of your journey, I adore having you in our Lighten Up community.

-Have you thought about joining Lighten Up?
+Have you found freedom from bulimia or emotional eating?
 Talk to us in the comments below!
-We are happy to answer any questions you have.
+We’d love to hear from you and are happy to answer any questions you may have about Lighten Up.

 - 1 1/2 cups canned diced tomatoes, undrained (411 g)